ucaiado/DATAVIS_UDACITY/README.md

 ###Feedback
-The __first feedback__ that I received wasn't exactly a formal feedback.
+The __first feedback__ that I received wasn’t exactly a formal feedback.
 I was working on the visualization, and my friend looked at my screen and suggested that I should change the disposition of my charts on the screen, even before I explain what I was doing.
-Then, I [tested](https://github.com/ucaiado/DATAVIS_UDACITY/commit/0f16b38f9ac302327bb76e0b5b6217d46fbf70df)  some different dispositions, and I ended up really changing what I was doing.
+Then, I [tested](https://github.com/ucaiado/DATAVIS_UDACITY/commit/0f16b38f9ac302327bb76e0b5b6217d46fbf70df) some different dispositions, and I ended up changing what I was doing.

+The [__second feedback__](https://discussions.udacity.com/t/project-6-feedback-required/30744/3) I received was from Charlie, an Udacity coach.
+She suggested that I could use more specific titles to my visualization to make the message clear when I filter out the data.
+Also she noticed that the use of colors on scatter plot isn't clear; that I could summarize the buckets in my histogram in a better way; that the footer was overlapping the visualization; and that the scatter plot is too small.

+The __last feedback__ received I took personally.
+Was pointed out that the footer was overlapping the visualization, as Chalie also noticed.
+Also was noticed that the Y-axis in the first chart wasn’t clear; and suggested that I could use a legend in the scatter plot to explain the colors

+I did the following changes based on the last two feedbacks:

+- fixed the footer behavior
+- make the visualization a little bigger
+- exclude the y-axis title in the first chart
+- change the explanation in the box-plot on each step to emphasize what was filtered out
+- change the buckets in my histogram to text.
+As the only important information in the numbers is that they are ordered, I changed the titles of each bar;
+- add a legend to the scatter plot explaining that the colors are about the continents